WilliamJudge94/sxdm/docs/intro.rst

  Introduction
 ===============

-SXSM is a toolkit for interacting with Scanning X-ray microscopy data, most likely collected at the Advanced Photon Source - Beamline 26-ID-C.
+SXDM is a toolkit for interacting with Scanning X-ray microscopy data, most likely collected at the Advanced Photon Source - Beamline 26-ID-C.
 By collecting a set of frames at multiple incident angles, spectral/diffraction maps  are reconstructed to provide chemical/strain insight.
 Although SXDM was not